ENCRYPTION CODE: [CLASSIFIED]

 - Jerkass Has a Point: He wants Cortana dismantled due to her rampancy, believing her a risk to the entire crew.
 As Cortana comes back as a megalomaniac obsessed with conquering the galaxy, he's proven totally correct.

 - Screw This, I'm Outta Here!: He refuses to listen to the Master Chief about the threat the Didact represents and instead leaves Requiem to return to Earth for orders, abandoning the Chief and Cortana to stop the Didact on their own.
-FLEETCOM is not happy with his decision, and promptly removes him from command and tosses him in the brig.
+FLEETCOM is not happy with his decision, and promptly removes him from command.

 - Sleazy Politician: After being removed from command, he spins his connections into a comfortable political career in the Jovian colonies.
 A good working example of his sleaziness is how quickly he changes his tune when the Chief is found to be innocent of the Biko massacre.